Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Case of finite second moments

-If $L$ is a genuine L\'evy process, formulas for the angle bracket processes are well known; see \cite[Cor.
-8.17]{Peszat_Zabczyk}.
-In the cylindrical case, we will derive the corresponding formulas in the following by using the specific construction of the stochastic integral in \cite{Riedle_L2}.
-Recall that for a square-integrable, $H$-valued martingale $M$, the angle bracket process $\langle M,M \rangle$ is defined as the unique increasing, predictable process such that $\big(\norm{M(t)}^2 - \langle M,M \rangle (t) : t\geq 0\big)$ is a martingale.
-The operator-valued angle bracket $\langle\langle M,M \rangle\rangle$ is defined as the unique increasing, predictable process taking values in the space of non-negative, nuclear operators such that $\big(M(t) \otimes M(t) - \langle\langle M,M \rangle\rangle(t) : t\geq 0 \big)$ is a martingale; see \cite{Metivier}. \begin{Pro} Let $L$ be a weakly mean-zero, weakly square-integrable cylindrical L\'evy process with covariance operator $Q$ and let $\Psi\in \Lambda$.
-For
+In the following theorem we summarise the properties of this integral.
+If $L$ is a genuine L\'evy process, formulas for the angle bracket processes are well known; see \cite[Cor.\ 8.17]{Peszat_Zabczyk}.
+Recall that for a square-integrable, $H$-valued martingale $M$, the angle bracket process $\langle M,M \rangle$ is defined as the unique increasing, predictable process such that $\big(\norm{M(t)}^2 - \langle M,M \rangle (t) : t\geq 0\big)$ is a martingale. \begin{Theorem} Suppose that $L$ is weakly square-integrable cylindrical L\'evy process and $\Psi \in \Lambda.$ \begin{enumerate} \item The process